Tsiri/RHEIA/docs/sphinx/energy system models.rst

 period in which these buses are fueled, the European daily bus refuelling profile is adopted :cite:`arya`.
 The energy consumption for both bus types is determined based on the energy consumption per unit of distance covered.
 To fuel the hydrogen-fueled buses, an on-site, grid-connected hydrogen refueling station is considered.
-In this hydrogen refueling station, a photovoltaic array is connected to a DC bus bar through a DC-DC converter with Maximum Power Point Tracking.
+In this hydrogen refueling station, a photovoltaic array is connected to a DC bus bar through a DC-DC converter with Maximum Power Point Tracking (MPPT).
 The hydrogen is generated, compressed and stored in a Proton Exchange Membrane electrolyzer array, compressor and storage tank, respectively.
 Before dispensation, the hydrogen is cooled down in a cooling unit.